 Admission into pre-AP, AP, Honors, or dual enrollment courses will be determined based on previous course grades, classroom observations, compliance status, and previous testing data.
 Students may be limited to the number of pre-AP, AP, Honors, or dual enrollment courses they may take.
-Honors courses do not earn weighted credit.
+Pre-AP, AP, dual enrollment courses, or Honors courses do not earn weighted credit.